InnoDB does not physically remove a row from

 Purge operations are performed in the background by one or more

-dedicated purge threads.
-The number of purge threads is controlled
+purge threads.
+The number of purge threads is controlled by the

-variable.
 The default value is 4.
-If DML action is concentrated on
+If DML action is concentrated on a single

-a single table or a few tables, keep the setting low so that the
+table or a few tables, keep the setting low so that the threads do

-threads do not contend with each other for access to the tables.
+not contend with each other for access to the tables.
+If DML

-If DML operations are spread across many tables, increase the
+operations are spread across many tables, increase the setting.

 variable defines the number of undo log pages that purge parses

 and processes in one batch from the history list.
 The default